wk-cof/screeps/README.md

 ### Pending
 * Build fighting units.
-* Automate road building from the spawn to the resources.
+* Automate road building from the spawn to the resources
 * Separation between harvesters and carriers.
-* Move constants to a separate file.

 ### Done